Event Viewer context menu

 priority).
 The Latch action is added to the Cause list for the Event.
 If the Event is already Latched, the Latch Event action has no effect.
 Upon system restart, host and panel Events retain their Latch state.
 If the Event is disarmed, the Latch Event option does not appear. |

-| Toggle | Click to Toggle an Event.
+| Click Toggle to latch or unlatch an Event.
 The

 Event you Toggle is Latched if it is currently Unlatched, or Unlatched if it is